-Around 1500 A.D., perhaps a little earlier, some Mandans (they called themselves Nu’eta) built a village on the banks of the Missouri River about 30 miles south of Mandan.
+Around 1450 A.D., perhaps a little later, some Mandans (they called themselves Nu’eta) built a village on the banks of the Missouri River about 30 miles south of Mandan.
 It was one of a network of Mandan villages along the Missouri River.
 The Mandans lived at Huff Village for a short time, perhaps 20 years.
 However, when they came to this place, they built a very well organized city where about 1,000 people lived.

 Life in the village revolved around gardening and hunting.
 A couple of times a year, the entire village went out to hunt bison.
 Men did most of the hunting, while women dried the meat, tanned the hides, and prepared other parts of the bison for many different uses.
 Near the village, women raised corn, beans, squash, and a few other vegetables in gardens.

 The Nu’eta organized their village life by the seasons.
 In the spring, as river ice began to move and waterfowl flew northward, the men played the hoop and stick game which brought good luck in hunting bison.